-Grading Option Letter Grade or P/NP
+Grading Option P/NP Only

-Distance

-Education Mode of On-Campus
+Distance Education Mode of Instruction On-Campus

-Instruction

 SECTION B

 General Education Information:

 SECTION C

 Course Description

 Repeatability May be repeated 0 times

 Catalog This course is the reading, writing and grammar component of level 2 of the Description ESL program.
 Students will build on basic reading, writing, and grammar skills of Level 1, learning to write simple narrative, descriptive, and expository paragraphs and short compositions, using present, past, and future tenses, and simple, compound, and complex sentences.
 They will learn to revise and edit their writing as well as improve reading skills such as reading comprehension and speed, vocabulary development (including vocabulary in context), summarizing written material, and overall language fluency.